duccini/duccini/README.md

 My first contact with code was at Electrical Engineering College.
 A few years later I started learning Web development.

+I worked with PHP/WordPress for a few years and currently work 100% with JavaScript as a Freelancer.

 As a Freelance Developer in many projects, I have to develop the Design and Backend of the projects, which gave me a good foundation in Node.js and Figma.

 ## 📦 Toolbox